sm0bin/corpfest/README.md

 # CorpFest Website

 Welcome to the CorpFest event management website repository!
 This web application is designed to help businesses and organizations plan and execute successful corporate events.
-Below, you'll find information about the website's features and how to use them.
+Below, you'll find information about the website's features.

+---

 ## Features